Newsletters by Date

 Ask Us - Canadian Genealogy Online - Part 10a - Quebec Research Resources

-Part 1 of Canadian Genealogy Online contained a general overview of how to research your Canadian ancestors and gave several links to and tips about the records that might be available for searching.
-It included a description of
+Part 1 of Canadian Genealogy Online contained a general overview of how to research your Canadian ancestors and gave several links to online records.
+It included a description of when Censuses began